okgrow/guides/docs/NewAppSetup-CreateNewApp.md

         - Idle connection
     1. Disable email and add the Slack web hook URL for all notifications:
         - TODO: details (**NOTE:** This involves editing each notification!)
-1. Create a read-write user on the staging DB:
-    1. TODO: details

 ### Production
-1. Run the [`create-heroku-app <app-name>-production production`](https://github.com/okgrow/guides/blob/master/scripts/create-heroku-app) script from within the app project folder
+1. Run the [`create-heroku-app <app-name>-production production <heroku-team-name>`](https://github.com/okgrow/guides/blob/master/scripts/create-heroku-app) script from within the app project folder
+1. Invite the client as a member for the app in the "Access" section
-1. Login to Heroku and add team members and `accounts+semaphoredeploy@okgrow.com` as collaborators on the app in the "Access" section
+1. Add team members as collaborators on the app in the "Access"
+1. Set the `MONGO_URL` "config variable" in "Settings"
 1. Configure the Heroku Logentries add-on:
     1. Disable these notifications:
         - High response time